mozilla/bedrock/docs/testing.rst

 =================

-Bedrock runs a suite of front-end `Jasmine`_ behavioral/unit tests, which use `Karma`_ as a test runner.
+Bedrock runs a suite of front-end `Jasmine`_ behavioral/unit tests, which use `Jasmine Browser Runner`_ as a test runner.
 We also have a suite of functional tests using `Selenium`_ and `pytest`_.
 This allows us to emulate users interacting with a real browser.
 All these test suites live in the ``tests`` directory.